Snow-Themed Activities for Winter Speech Therapy

 Here's a quick memory game on matchthememory.com that uses real photos of snowy activities.

-Snow-Themed Activities and Articles for Older Students
+Activities for Older Students

 This extreme weather PDF resource contains a section all about blizzards.
 After reading an informational passage, students answer the questions that target making inferences, comprehension, vocabulary, synonyms, and antonyms.